Guyana

-Guyana is the only South American nation in which English is the official language.
-However, the majority of the population speak Guyanese Creole, an English-based creole language, as a first language.
-Guyana is part of the Anglophone Caribbean.
+The official language of the country is English, although a large part of the population is bilingual in English and the indigenous languages.
+Guyana is the only country in mainland South America to have English as the official language.
+The majority of the population also speaks Guyanese Creole, which is an English-based creole.
+Guyana is part of the Commonwealth Caribbean.
 It is part of the mainland Caribbean region maintaining strong cultural, historical, and political ties with other Caribbean countries as well as serving as the headquarters for the Caribbean Community (CARICOM).
 In 2008, the country joined the Union of South American Nations as a founding member.